 The bonus is worth up to £3000 if you save the maximum amount allowed (12 grand).
 So you make swathing cuts to all your little luxuries and funnel the cash towards your H2BISA (sounds like a type of bottled water from Iceland) because you’re convinced that you’d be mad not to when the government is slinging free dosh towards you for a house.

-But the problems Help to Buy creates affect not just you when you come to buy, but the pulse of our already manic housing market and the ability of many others to get on the ladder in the long term.
+But the problems of H2B don’t just affect you when you come to buy, but the pulse of our already manic housing market and the ability of many others to get on the ladder in the long term.

 For starters, you only get the cash WHEN you complete.
 So the bonus doesn’t actually go towards your deposit, as some savers found out the hard way when they realised they wouldn’t get the cash until contracts had been signed, forcing them to go cap in hand to Mom & Pop or even delay the transaction.
 Nightmare…